Transcatheter Aortic Valve Replacement (TAVR)

 Transcatheter Aortic Valve Replacement, or TAVR, is a less invasive, catheter-based procedure to replace the aortic valve for patients with severe aortic stenosis.
 The procedure is performed by an interventional cardiologist and cardiothoracic surgeon who will work together to place a new aortic valve in the diseased aortic valve through small incisions using a long thin tube (catheter) that is inserted in an artery in the groin or an artery underneath the collarbone.
 TAVR is performed on a beating heart and does not require a large surgical incision or support of a heart-lung machine.

-Click here to watch an animated TAVR procedure.
+You can even watch an animated TAVR procedure!

 Benefits of TAVR